 home > html editors > microsoft publisher

-Microsoft Publisher is an authoring tool that is part of Microsoft Office.
-Using Microsoft Publisher to add an email form to your website enables your site visitors to interact with you.
-The steps for doing so are outlined below.
+Microsoft Publisher is an authoring tool that is part of the Microsoft Office suite of software.
+Using Microsoft Publisher to add an email form to your website enables your site visitors to interact with directly with you without exposing your email address to SPAM.
+The steps for doing this are outlined below.
 Please note that this tutorial was created using Microsoft Publisher 2007.
 The procedure may vary slightly if you are using a different version.

 2. Open Publisher

-Start Microsoft Publisher as you would normally do.
+Start Microsoft Publisher as you would normally would.

 3. Create or Open the Page Where You Want the Form